-Completion of sentence.
-In approximately twenty states, felons don’t regain the right to vote until “completion of their sentence.”
-A person’s sentence generally includes time incarcerated and time on probation or parole.
+In 14 states, felons regain the right to vote (for the most part) after completing their sentence.
+A person's sentence generally includes time incarcerated and time on probation or parole.
 But the definition varies by state.
-In some states, completion of sentence also includes payment of all outstanding court fines and fees and restitution orders (such as Florida).
+In some states, "completion of sentence" also includes payment of all outstanding court fines and fees and restitution orders (such as Florida).

 Automatic restoration.
 In some states, restoration of rights occurs automatically upon being released from incarceration or completing the sentencing terms.
 Once the person is no longer restricted from voting, the person's rights are restored and no additional action (other than registering to vote) needs to happen.

 Conditional restoration.
 Other states make the restoration of rights conditional on the person taking or completing an additional step after release or completion of their sentence.
 Alabama, for instance, requires persons convicted of certain felonies to complete their sentence and then apply for a Certificate of Eligibility to Register to Vote.
 In other states, a person might have to seek a court order, a pardon, or a certificate from another authority (such as the Board of Parole) to restore their civil rights after they've completed their sentence.
 And, as with automatic restoration, the person also needs to register to vote.

 In some states, the department of corrections informs ex-inmates that their right to vote can be restored and what steps a person must take.
 But it's generally up to the individual to find out if they are eligible to vote, based on their criminal history and the laws of the state (or states) in which they were convicted and currently reside.